Friedrich Wöhler: Organic chemistry

 In 1832, lacking his own laboratory facilities at Kassel, Wöhler worked with Justus Liebig in his Giessen laboratory.
 In that year, Wöhler and Liebig published an investigation of the oil of bitter almonds.
 Through their detailed analysis of the chemical composition of this oil, they proved by their experiments that a group of carbon, hydrogen, and oxygen atoms can behave chemically as if it were the equivalent of a single atom, take the place of an atom in a chemical compound, and be exchanged for other atoms in chemical compounds.
 Specifically, their research on the oil of bitter almonds showed that a group of elements with the chemical composition C_{7}H_{5}O can be thought of as a single functional group, which came to be known as a benzoyl radical.
 In this way, the investigations of Wöhler and Liebig established a new concept in organic chemistry referred to as compound radicals, which had a profound influence on the development of organic chemistry.
 Many more functional groups were later identified by subsequent investigators with wide utility in chemistry.

 Liebig and Wöhler explored the concept of chemical isomerism, the idea that two chemical compounds with identical chemical compositions could be different substances because of different arrangements of the atoms in the chemical structure.
 Aspects of chemical isomerism originated in the research of Berzelius.
 Liebig and Wöhler investigated silver fulminate and silver cyanate.
 These two compounds have the same chemical composition yet are chemically different.
 Silver fulminate is explosive, while silver cyanate is a stable compound.
 Liebig and Wöhler recognized these as examples of structural isomerism, which was a significant advance in understanding chemical isomerism.

 Wöhler has also been regarded as a pioneering researcher in organic chemistry as a result of his 1828 demonstration of the laboratory synthesis of urea from ammonium cyanate, in a chemical reaction that came to be known as the "Wöhler synthesis".
 Urea and ammonium cyanate are further examples of structural isomers of chemical compounds.
 Heating ammonium cyanate converts it into urea, which is its isomer.
-In a letter to Swedish chemist Jöns Jacob Berzelius the same year, he wrote, 'In a manner of speaking, I can no longer hold my chemical water.
-I must tell you that I can make urea without the use of kidneys of any animal, be it man or dog.'
+In a letter to Swedish chemist Jöns Jacob Berzelius the same year, he wrote: